Satisfactory Academic Progress Policy

 Federal regulations mandate minimum standards of “satisfactory progress” for students receiving financial assistance.
 These requirements apply to the student’s entire academic history, whether financial aid was received or not, and to all types of aid: grants, loans and work-study.
 The standards for determining progress at the university are composed of three separate measurements: grade point average (GPA), pace of completion and maximum hours allowed for a degree level.
 All students must be enrolled in a degree or certificate program.

-Students who are admitted to Stephen F. Austin State University (SFA) as non-degree, provisional (except graduate students who will be given one semester to remove provisional status), transient, career interest or self-improvement, audit courses and concurrent enrollment are NOT eligible to receive financial aid.
+Students who are admitted to Stephen F. Austin State University (SFA) as non-degree, provisional, transient, career interest or self-improvement, audit courses and concurrent enrollment are NOT eligible to receive financial aid.
 When the student is admitted to a degree program or the student status has changed, a student may then be considered for financial assistance.
 Students on academic suspension who are allowed by their academic department to attend may receive aid if they meet the financial aid satisfactory academic requirements.
 The U.S. Department of Education does not recognize academic fresh start and requires an institution to count all courses applicable to a student’s major in evaluating SAP.

 Financial aid probation/suspension is different from academic probation/suspension.
 Students on academic suspension who are allowed by their academic dean to attend may receive financial aid only if they meet the financial aid satisfactory academic requirements.